risingwavelabs/risingwave/e2e_test/README.md

 # e2e test

-This folder contains sqllogictest soruce files for e2e.
+This folder contains sqllogictest source files for e2e.
 It is running on CI for integration.

 Scripts in folder `distributed` is able to pass both 3 compute nodes + 1 leader nodes test.